fbpx

 Instructions for Jarring Sauces at Home

-Step 1: Sanitizing the Mason Jars and Caps
+Step 1: Sanitize the mason jars and caps

 place cap and jar in boiling water

-Submerge mason jar and its cap in boiling water
+Submerge the mason jar and its cap in boiling water to sanitize them

 1. Fill a pot with water and bring it to a low boil or simmer.